Mia Martini: Success as Mia Martini

 A meeting with lawyer and music producer Alberigo Crocetta proved decisive.
 Crocetta was the founder of the famous Piper Club, where many famous artists used to perform.
 He decided to launch Mimì Bertè, thinking also about the international music market and therefore creating her stage name "Mia Martini": Mia like Mia Farrow (her favourite actress), and Martini, chosen among three of the most famous Italian words abroad (spaghetti, pizza and Martini).
 Her look became more eclectic, characterised by numerous rings and a peculiar bowler hat.

 In 1971, the record company RCA Italiana released "Padre davvero", the first song released as Mia Martini and recorded with the band La Macchina.
 The lyrics by Antonello De Sanctis deal with a generational conflict between a father and a daughter, and were immediately judged "irreverent" by radio and television censorship.
-Neverless, she won at the Festival di Musica d'Avanguardia e Nuove Tendenze in Viareggio.
+Nevertheless, she won at the Festival di Musica d'Avanguardia e Nuove Tendenze in Viareggio.
 Another song of the album is "Amore.. amore.. un corno", a track written by a young Claudio Baglioni and Antonio Coggio.
 Baglioni wrote also "Gesù è mio fratello" and "Lacrime di marzo" for Martini's LP record Oltre la collina.

 "The important thing is to put memories behind you.
 I did it with a record, titled Oltre la collina in which I practically put all of myself, all my past.
 In the song "Padre davvero" there is also my father, who left home one day, twenty years ago, and whom we have not seen since then.
 I accidentally learned that he lives in Milan and teaches in a high school.
 There is also my experience with the hippies in Ibiza, Spain and Kathmandu, Nepal, in the East.
 An adventurous, unpredictable, especially painful life."